junxit/us-congress-bills-109/metadata.md

 - 2006-09-25 — Placed on the Union Calendar, Calendar No. 406.
 - 2006-09-25 — Reported (Amended) by the Committee on House Administration.
 H. Rept.
 109-584, Part II.
 - 2006-09-25 — Reported (Amended) by the Committee on House Administration.
 H. Rept.
 109-584, Part II.
+- 2006-09-27 — Considered under suspension of the rules. (consideration: CR H7664-7667)
+- 2006-09-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2134.
+- 2006-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-27 — Mr. Gohmert moved to suspend the rules and pass the bill, as amended.
+- 2006-09-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7664-7665)
+- 2006-09-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7664-7665)
+- 2006-09-27 — The title of the measure was amended.
+Agreed to without objection.